-In the event that any attendance modification is recommended, students have an obligation to contact faculty regarding each absence – before the absence if possible, or as soon as possible afterward.
+In the event that any attendance modification is recommended, students will generally have an obligation to contact faculty regarding each absence – before the absence if possible, or as soon as possible afterward.
 The type of contact will usually be specified in the accommodation statement.
-The student is always responsible for contacting faculty regarding any missed assignments, and all missed tests or make-up work should be within agreed-upon deadlines.
+The student is always responsible for contacting faculty regarding any missed assignments, and all missed tests or make-up work should be completed within agreed-upon deadlines.
 Faculty should always contact DSS if absences become excessive or there is a belief that an accommodation is being used inappropriately.

 Modification of tardy policy generally applies to situations where campus mobility is an issue, such as when a student has physical difficulty traveling between two classrooms and could occasionally be late.
 If this becomes a daily issue, then DSS can determine if one class could be relocated to prevent chronic tardiness (which can be very disruptive).
-This kind of difficulty may be avoided through the use of Priority registration, but available class sections may limit options.
+This kind of difficulty may be avoided through the use of Priority Registration, but available class sections may limit options.

 Tardiness, or the need to occasionally leave class unexpectedly, may also be addressed when dealing with a disability condition with unpredictable flare-ups such as Crohn’s, migraines or diabetes.
 The student might be slightly late, or need to leave in the midst of class – without having to provide a medical explanation in front of other students.